22AIML021VishalMehta/Summer-Internship/README.md

 - Error Handling: Understand how to handle form errors and display them to the user.

 #### Day 5: Django Admin Interface

 - Introduction to Admin: Learn about Django's built-in admin interface, which provides a powerful and customizable interface for managing site content.
 - Registering Models: Understand how to register models with the admin site to make them accessible.
 - Customizing Admin: Learn how to customize the admin interface by defining admin classes and using features like list display, search fields, and filters.
+- Admin Actions: Explore how to create custom admin actions to perform batch operations on selected records.

+## Project: E-commerce Website for Gym

+### Overview
+During my internship, I worked on an e-commerce website project related to a gym.
+The project includes three pages: Home, Products, and Contact Us.

+### Pages

+#### Home Page
+- Contains details about gym-related topics like bulking vs. cutting body.

+#### Products Page
+- Features product cards for gym equipment like dumbbells and other items.

+#### Contact Us Page
+- Includes a form for users to submit their name, email, and query.
+- The form submissions can be viewed in the Django admin panel.
+- Introduction to Admin: Learn about Django's built-in admin interface, which provides a powerful and customizable interface for managing site content.
+- Registering Models: Understand how to register models with the admin site to make them accessible.
+- Customizing Admin: Learn how to customize the admin interface by defining admin classes and using features like list display, search fields, and filters.